 During the next decade retailing is expected to generate one million additional jobs in the newly-emergent organised retail trade sector.
-Therefore theres a premium on trained personnel to sustain this growth
+Therefore there is a premium on trained personnel to sustain this growth.

 As in the rest of the world, consumerism is spreading like wildfire in India.
 Lifestyle and fashion stores, supermarket chains, giant shopping malls, and hypermarts are testimony to post-liberalisation Indias retail boom.
 Little wonder that some of the hottest jobs are in the sunrise retail sector.
 The growth of retail revenues in India is impressive by any yardstick — a steady 30 percent per annum with no signs of slowing down.

 Indias estimated 33 million retail outlets, big and small, provide employment to 15 percent of employable Indians and are perhaps the largest contributor to Indias gross domestic product after services.
 During the next decade, retailing is expected to generate one million additional jobs in the newly-emergent organised retail trade.
 Therefore theres a premium on trained personnel, urgently needed to sustain the growth of this sector.

 To meet this ever-rising demand, several institutions of higher education have introduced specialised courses in retail education and training.
 Among them:

 Welingkar School of Retailing, L.N.
 Welingkar Institute of Management Development and Research, Mumbai

 Pearl Academy of Fashion, New Delhi

 National Institute of Fashion Technology, Delhi

 National Institute of Retail Management, with branches in Mumbai, Bangalore and Ahmedabad

 Indian Retail School, with centres in Delhi, Bangalore and Hyderabad